Shahriar-0/Live-Bomberman/README.md

    - This slot sends the updated player state (position and health) over the network.
 It increments the `updateSequenceNumber` to ensure that each state update has a unique sequence number.

 8. **onDataReceived(const QJsonObject& data)**:
    - This slot is triggered when data is received from the network.
-It processes the incoming data, extracts the relevant information (e.g., player state updates, bomb placements), and emits the corresponding signals to update the game state.
+It processes the incoming data, extracts the relevant information and emits the corresponding signals to update the game state.
    - It also handles **duplicate bomb placement messages** by checking the received sequence number against `receivedBombSequenceNumbers`.
 If the bomb placement has already been processed, the message is ignored.

 9. **onConnectionStatusChanged(bool connected)**:
-   - This slot is triggered when the connection status changes (either connected or disconnected).
+   - This slot is triggered when the connection status changes.
 It logs the connection status and sends a **connection status message** to the peer when the client is connected.

 10. **onErrorOccurred(const QString& message)**:
     - This slot is triggered when an error occurs in the network manager.
 It logs the error message for debugging purposes.

 11. **messageTypeToString(MESSAGE_TYPE type)**:
-    - This helper function converts a `MESSAGE_TYPE` enum to a corresponding string.
-It is used when sending messages to convert the message type to a JSON-friendly string.
+    - Helper function

 12. **messageFieldToString(MESSAGE_FIELD field)**:
-    - This helper function converts a `MESSAGE_FIELD` enum to a corresponding string.
-It is used when constructing messages to ensure proper JSON field names.
+    - Helper function

 13. **stringToMessageType(const QString& type)**:
-    - This helper function converts a string back into a `MESSAGE_TYPE` enum.
-It is used when processing incoming messages to interpret the message type.
+    - Helper function

 14. **stringToMessageField(const QString& field)**:
-    - This helper function converts a string back into a `MESSAGE_FIELD` enum.
-It is used when processing incoming messages to interpret the message fields.
+    - Helper function

 ### **Game**

 #### **Fields:**
-1. **m_gameView**:
-   - A pointer to the `GameView` class that handles rendering the game's visual elements.
-It is responsible for displaying the game scene and managing the game window.

-2. **gameTimer**:
-   - A `QTimer` object used to control the game loop's timing.
-It triggers periodic updates for game actions and ensures that the game updates at a consistent frame rate.

-3. **mapLoader**:
-   - A pointer to the `MapLoader` class, which is responsible for loading the game map and setting it up in the game environment.

-4. **hud**:
-   - A pointer to the `HUD` (Heads-Up Display) class, which manages the display of player health and other UI elements on the game screen.

-5. **m_gameNetworkManager**:
+1. **m_gameNetworkManager**:
-   - A pointer to the `GameNetworkManager` class, which handles all the network communication between the game clients and the server.
-It is responsible for sending and receiving game state data.
+   - It is responsible for sending and receiving game state data.

-6. **protocol**:
-   - A `QString` that specifies the network communication protocol used (either `"TCP"` or `"UDP"`).
-It determines how the game network manager will communicate with other players.

-7. **selectedPlayer**:
-   - An integer that identifies the player who is currently selected to play.
-This helps in determining which player’s actions and state should be updated.

-8. **players**:
-   - A list of `QPointer<Player>` objects that represent the players in the game.
-It stores all the players participating in the game.

-9. **FrameRate**:
-   - A constant that defines the frame rate of the game, which determines how often the game state updates per second (30 FPS in this case).

-10. **lastReceivedSequenceNumber**:
+2. **lastReceivedSequenceNumber**:
     - An integer that tracks the last sequence number of the received player state updates.
 This is used to handle out-of-order packets and ensure that the most recent game state is applied.

-11. **stateUpdateTimer**:
+3. **stateUpdateTimer**:
-    - A `QTimer` object that periodically triggers the sending of the player’s state (position and health) over the network.
+    - A `QTimer` object that periodically triggers the sending of the player’s state over the network.
 This ensures the game state is continuously updated.

 #### **Methods:**
 1. **Game(int selectedPlayer, const QString& protocol, QObject* parent = nullptr)**:
    - The constructor of the `Game` class.
 It initializes the game environment, including the view, network manager, timer, and other necessary components.
-It sets up the selected player and the chosen protocol (TCP or UDP).
+It sets up the selected player and the chosen protocol.

-2. **start()**:
-   - Starts the game by loading the map and setting the focus on the selected player.
-It then begins the game loop by starting the `gameTimer`.

-3. **addPlayer(Player* player)**:
-   - Adds a new player to the list of players in the game.
-This method is used to add players to the game environment.

-4. **connectGameTimer()**:
-   - Connects the `gameTimer` to the `update()` method, ensuring that the game is updated at the defined frame rate.
-It also sets the timer's interval to achieve the desired frame rate.

-5. **loadMap()**:
-   - Loads the game map using the `MapLoader` class.
-It reads the map configuration and sets up the game scene with the correct dimensions and assets.

-6. **setFocusOnPlayer()**:
+2. **setFocusOnPlayer()**:
-   - This method assigns focus to the selected player.
-It ensures that the selected player becomes the focused item in the game, allowing the player to control the game.
+   - We modified this method to connect the player's signals.

-7. **connectNetworkSignals()**:
+3. **connectNetworkSignals()**:
    - Connects the necessary signals from `GameNetworkManager` to the appropriate slots in the `Game` class.
 These signals include player movements, bomb placements, player deaths, and state updates.

-8. **connectPlayerSignals(QPointer<Player> player)**:
+4. **connectPlayerSignals(QPointer<Player> player)**:
    - Connects the signals from the **Player** class to the relevant slots in the `GameNetworkManager`.
 These include signals like `playerDied`, `playerMoved`, and `playerPlacedBomb`.

-9. **gameOver(int diedPlayerId)**:
+5. **gameOver(int diedPlayerId)**:
    - This method handles the game-over scenario.
 It identifies the winner based on the player who survived, displays a message box announcing the winner, and then quits the game after a brief delay.

-10. **getPlayerById(int playerId)**:
-    - This method returns a `QPointer<Player>` for the player with the specified `playerId`.
-It is used to look up a player by their ID for updating their state or handling their actions.

-11. **update()**:
-    - This method is called periodically by the `gameTimer`.
-It updates the game by checking the player’s movement and updating the game view.
-It also updates the health UI through the `HUD` class.

-12. **handlePlayerDied(int playerId)**:
+6. **handlePlayerDied(int playerId)**:
     - This method is called when a player dies.
 It updates the player's state to show the death animation and triggers the game over logic if required.

-13. **handlePlayerMoved(int playerId, int key, bool isPressed)**:
+7. **handlePlayerMoved(int playerId, int key, bool isPressed)**:
     - This method is called when a player moves.
 It updates the player’s movement state and applies the changes to their position in the game.

-14. **handlePlayerPlacedBomb(int playerId)**:
+8. **handlePlayerPlacedBomb(int playerId)**:
     - This method is called when a player places a bomb.
 It triggers the appropriate bomb placement logic in the game and sends the bomb placement information over the network.

-15. **updatePlayerState(int playerId, qreal x, qreal y, int health)**:
+9. **updatePlayerState(int playerId, qreal x, qreal y, int health)**:
     - This method updates the state of a specific player by setting their position (`x`, `y`) and health.
 It is used when the game receives state updates from the network.

-16. **handleStateUpdateReceived(int sequenceNumber)**:
+10. **handleStateUpdateReceived(int sequenceNumber)**:
     - This method is called when a state update is received from the network.
 It checks whether the received state update has a higher sequence number than the last one, ensuring that outdated state updates are ignored.

-17. **emitPlayerState()**:
+11. **emitPlayerState()**:
     - This method is triggered by the `stateUpdateTimer`.
-It emits a signal with the current player state (position and health) for sending over the network to other players.
+It emits a signal with the current player state for sending over the network to other players.

 ## Questions